AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_template_selection"
 >title="Select an email template"
->abstract="A template is defined in the Adobe Campaign v8 console.
-This is a specific delivery configuration that contains predifined parameters like typology rules, personnalization or routing parameters."
+>abstract="An email template is a specific delivery configuration that contains predefined settings, such as typology rules, personnalization or routing parameters.
+Templates are defined in the Campaign client console."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_properties"